+Beyond Malaga’s beaches you’re never more than a few miles away from world class art, architecture and the countless gems of Andalucia.
 This is the seventh post in our series of Adventure Ideas for European family road trips, brought to you in conjunction with Avis Car Hire.
-This time we begin in a historic port that’s the gateway to some of Southern Spain’s most distinctive towns and cities.
-Beyond Malaga’s beaches you’re never more than a few miles away from world class art, architecture and the countless gems of Andalucia…
+For this road trip of Malaga and Andalucia we begin in the historic port that’s the gateway to some of Southern Spain’s most distinctive towns and cities…

 If there’s one Spanish city that is likely to surprise you, it’s Malaga.
 This historic city is often overlooked by tourists on their way to somewhere else.
-If you are one of those who have passed it by on the way from the airport to a beach on the Costa Del Sol, then you can be reassured it is far more than lilos and mojitos.
-(Although it does get almost 300 days of sun a year so your lilo and mojitos will be undoubtedly sun splashed.)
+If you are one of those who have passed it by on the way from the airport to a beach on the Costa Del Sol, then you can be reassured it is far more than lilos and cocktails.
+Although it does get almost 300 days of sun a year so your lilo and cocktails will be undoubtedly sun splashed.

 But dare I suggest you skip the beaches?
 Or maybe leave your sunbathing until the end of your trip, as there is so much to see and do in this area that’s more interesting than sand.
 But before rushing off, take a little time to linger in this visually attractive city in the the South of Spain.

 Road trip Malaga: a mix of old and new

 Like many Spanish cities, Malaga is a mix of old and new, with smart shopping areas giving way to interconnected alleyways that were made for a time before cars.
 On this note, the city centre is always quite busy with traffic, so leave your car at your hotel for now and take a day wandering around and orienting yourself in the old town.
 Look up at the shuttered windows and see if you can catch the eye of a local or an unusual angle for your photo.

 But you won’t just want to wander aimlessly all week.
 There are a handful of historic ‘must see’ places in what is the largest city in the Costa Del Sol.